 U.S. Women favorites to win 2019 FIFA Women's World Cup

-The U.S. Women's National Team (USWNT) are the favorites to win the 2019 FIFA Women's World Cup.
+The U.S. Women's National Team (USWNT) kick off their campaign to defend their title of Women's World Cup Champions.
+They are the favorites to win the 2019 FIFA Women's World Cup.
 The defending champions are ranked No. 1 in the FIFA world rankings, a position they've held for 11 of the past 12 years.
 Here's why they're the team to beat again in 2019.

 There is some serious experience on this squad.
 Of the 23-woman roster, eight have over 100 appearances – or caps – for the U.S. in international competition.
 Those eight women alone have a combined 334 goals – more than three-quarters of the 433 goals the 2019 squad has collectively.